Gilandel/utils-old/utils-assertor/README.md

 if (!operator.isOk(reset)) {
 	LOGGER.error(operator.getErrors(reset));
 	operator.toThrow(); // only here the assertion is cleared
-	// if we catch exception, and retry at this point 'operator.toThrow()', no exception will thrown }
+	// if we catch exception, and retry at this point 'operator.toThrow()', no exception will be thrown }
 ```